二見不住 Do not dwell in dual views

 All things have no reality in themselves; they rise from thought and laws of origination.
 When that which is thought vanishes, the thinking one himself vanishes. – Pratyutpannasamadhi Sutra (Suzuki 1953, p.
 183)

 Form is not different from emptiness; emptiness is not different from form.
-Form is precisely emptiness; emptiness is precisely form. – Prajna-paramita-hridaya Sutra
+Form is itself emptiness; emptiness is itself form. – Prajna-paramita-hridaya Sutra (Heart Sutra BTTS)

 His students said to him,